rogermori/api-made-easy/README.md

 const nonEmptyArray = array.filter((obj)=>!isEmpty(obj));
 console.log(nonEmptyArray); // [ 1, false, { a: 1 } ]
 ````
-- Obtain the key names of the logically empty values of an object.
-For example:
+- emptyKeys: returns the key names of the logically empty values of an object.
 ````
 const instance = {
   hello: 'world',